luismaecker/LSTM-SIF/README.md

 ### Notebooks:
 - main_workflow.ipynb: Main notebook to walk through the analysis, as well as plotting and compiling the results

-## Reproducability
+## Reproducibility

-THis analysis was done using Python 3.11.
+This analysis was done using Python 3.11.

 ### Prerequisites